 The Company leases premises for its own use.
-The expected lease term varies from 2 to 3 years.
-Some contracts include an option to extend the contract at the end of the term.
+The expected lease term varies from 1 to 7 years.
+Some contracts include an option to extend the contract at the end of the term for up to 3 or 5 years.